shreyas-girjapure/BasicProgrammingNotes/Bitwise.md

     Idea :
-    Here idea is to AND the number with its N-1 if the number is power of 2 then N-1 would be all 1 except the leftmost Example :
+    Here idea is to AND the number with its N-1 if the number is power of 2 then N-1 would be all 1 except the leftmost

+    Major reason behind this is :
+    Power of 2 numbers only have 1 set bit , and we know that if we have to unset right most set bit , We simply AND it with N-1.

+    Doing so if we still have a bit in result then it is definately not power of 2.

+    Example :
     for 8
         8     &     7       = 0